We’re writing this blog to get us on the same page about cabinet installation.

 It’s recommended to be onsite for the template because the technicians will have questions for you about the countertop layout.
 Once the stone is cut, it may be difficult to change.

-Most countertop companies prefer your appliances to be installed prior to the countertop template.
+Most countertop companies prefer the appliances to be installed prior to the countertop template.
 This is most important for slide in ranges and farm sinks.

 What about demolition?